 Steps to Franchise Your Business in New Mexico

 We will begin by protecting your logo and business name through trademarking.
 Establishing a franchising company is the next crucial step because this will be the company that will be in the business of franchising keeping your current company protected.
 Then we will dive into what it takes to start your business, costs, build-out, inventory necessary to have on hand, what your training program will look like, if you are providing a territory, how long the relationship will be and what fees the franchisee will be responsible for during their time with you.
-Rest assured we will walk you through it all, holding your hand every step of the way and sharing with you best practices in franchising.
+Rest assured we will walk you through all the steps to franchise, holding your hand every step of the way and sharing with you best practices in franchising.

 But wait Johnny there’s more.
 Yep all the nitty gritty details such as a non-compete, indemnification, reasons for terminating the relationship, what happens if there is a dispute and how that is handled in addition to obligations of the franchisee once the relationship ends.
 Are you expected to have an idea about any of this, nope.
 While developing your franchise structure we will explain, coach and mentor you through it all ultimately putting together a franchise program that is specific to you.
 Templates, we do not use them (see why using templates is bad).
 By the time we are done you will not only understand your franchise program but will be able to answer questions about it.